lahdjirayhan/drive-kesma-library-linker/README.md

 What it does: Tells the bot to go recording attendance on course `COURSE_NAME` with code `ATTENDANCE_CODE`.

-`COURSE_CODE` can be a full course name e.g. `statistika non parametrik`, or an abbreviation e.g. `statnonpar`.
+`COURSE_NAME` can be a full course name e.g. `statistika non parametrik`, or an abbreviation e.g. `statnonpar`.
 The bot does not support every possible course name or abbreviation.
 It has a pre-specified dictionary about these names and abbreviations.

 If you're interested in adding support for other courses or adding new abbreviation to already existing course, you can contact me.
 Better yet, you are free to open a pull request to modify the pre-specified dictionary yourself [2]!